WRITE Mystery PLOTS for Scripts or Stories

 One story is What Appeared to Happen, and the second story, which everyone is trying to figure out, is What Really Happened.

-What Actually Happened is the story.
-What Appeared to Happen is the mystery.
+What Happened is the story.
+What Appeared to Happen makes it a mystery.